WD16: Program counter addressing modes

 When R7 (the program counter) is specified, four of the addressing modes naturally yield useful effects:

-There are only two common uses of absolute mode, whose syntax combines immediate and deferred mode.
+There are two common uses of absolute mode, whose syntax combines immediate and deferred mode.
 The first is accessing the reserved processor locations at 0000-003F.
 The other is to specify input/output registers in port space, as the registers for each device have specific memory addresses.
 Relative mode has a simpler syntax and is more typical for referring to program variables and jump destinations.
 A program that uses relative mode (and relative deferred mode) exclusively for internal references is position-independent; it contains no assumptions about its own location, so it can be loaded into an arbitrary memory location, or even moved, with no need for its addresses to be adjusted to reflect its location.
 In computing such addresses relative to the current location, the processor performs relocation on the fly.

-Immediate and absolute modes are merely autoincrement and autoincrement deferred mode, respectively, applied to PC.
+Immediate and absolute modes are merely autoincrement and autoincrement deferred modes, respectively, applied to PC.
 When the auxiliary word is in the instruction, the PC for the next instruction is automatically incremented past the auxiliary word.
 As PC always points to words, the autoincrement operation is always by a stride of 2.